(Editors Note: This article was originally published on Dec. 21, 2016 and has since been updated.)

 There’s a reason Emmylou Harris is one of the most sought-after singing partners in the world.
 Her silky smooth voice lends itself perfectly to just about every duet you could imagine.
 She’s worked with pretty much every significant artist of her era, and has been nominated for 39 Grammy’s, snagging 13.
 The only thing bigger than her voice is her heart, as she’s become a leading activist for women, veterans, animals and a host of other causes.

 One of the last true legends of bluegrass, Peter Rowan got his start with Bill Monroe in the 1960s before spending the next four decades leaving his mark as both an instrumentalist and writer on countless works.
-Rowan is one of the most versatile musicians in music and a renowned yodeler.
-He may not be a household name, but Rowan is truly a legend in bluegrass, and with bluegrass’ influence on country music, he belongs on the list.
+Rowan is one of the most versatile musicians in music.
+The renowned yodeler may not be a household name, but Rowan is truly a legend in bluegrass, and with bluegrass’ influence on country music, he belongs on the list.

 If you’ve never been in a country bar when David Allan Coe’s “You Never Even Called Me By My Name” came on the jukebox, you’re missing out on one of life’s greatest sing-along treasures.
 Coe is an outlaw country artist through and through.
 Nothing Sacred and Underground Album were two of the more controversial records in country music due to their irreverence and profanity, but Coe is far from a shock artist.
 His style led some to coin him the first “alt-country” artist and he’s been unapologetically himself his whole life.